LavirtheWhiolet/self-bootstrap/README.md

 ### <a id="input-grammar"/> Input grammar descriptions ###

-Grammars the output parsers based on are described in extended version of [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar).
-Grammar of the descriptions is described in [peg2rb.peg](#peg2rb.peg) in terms of itself.
+Input grammars are described in extended version of [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar).
+Grammar of the extended PEG is described in [peg2rb.peg](#peg2rb.peg) in terms of the extended PEG itself.